-Don't get trapped by a rising tide!
-Always carry -- and know how to use -- a tide table, topographic map and a watch whenever hiking along the redwood coast!
+Tides can cut off your access points, trapping you between rocks and incoming waves.
+Always carry -- and know how to use -- a tide table, topographic map, and a watch whenever hiking along the redwood coast!
 Several points along the coast are only passable at lower tides.
-DO NOT GUESS!
 Know when the tides will occur and plan your hike according.
 Strong winds or storms can significantly elevate tides and create hazardous conditions.
 Be attentive to your surroundings and never underestimate the power of the Pacific Ocean.

 Learn more about how to survive a tsunami in Redwood National and State Parks by familiarizing yourself with tsunami evacuation routes and maps: